dstar-design-gallery/dstar-docs/docs/installation.md

 npm start
 ```

-1. Running the frontend in WSL:
+1. Running the client in WSL:

 ```bash
 cd dstar-client
 npm start run:dev
 ```

-1. Check if Mongo is running.
-Again, in a new Ubuntu terminal.
+1. Check if **Mongo** is running.
+Again, in a new terminal.

 ```bash
 mongo
 ```

-At the prompt, type `use gallery_dev`
+At the prompt, type `use gallery_dev`.
+Then type `db.alternatives.find({})`.
-Then type `db.alternatives.find({})`

 If you see a whole lot of alternatives data, it means your mongo restore was successful.
 You may close this window now.

 1. Proceed to running the **Grasshopper**.
-Instructions are to be found in the DStar repo README.md
+Instructions are to be found in the DStar repo README.md.